 Texas has thirty-three of the known forty-seven known species of bats living in the state.
-Texas has more bat species than in any other state in the country.
+Texas has more bat species than any other state.

 These numbers vary from a single specimen to the largest colonies in the world.
-This makes Texas one of the best places to view these exciting and often misunderstood mammals.
-Here is some helpful information on when to see them, where to see them, and how to stay safe whilst watching bats in Texas,
+Texas is one of the best places to view these exciting and misunderstood mammals.
+Here is some helpful information on when to see them, where to see them, and how to stay safe while watching bats in Texas,

-This video from Texas Parks and Wildlife has some fantastic places to view bats in Texas.
+This Texas Parks and Wildlife video has some fantastic places to view bats in Texas.

 1. South Congress Bridge

 Also known as Ann W. Richards Congress Avenue Bridge, this is a great spot in downtown Austin to see a large colony of

 Every evening between May and September, locals and tourists from around the world gather to watch Mexican free-tailed bats emerge from beneath the Congress Avenue Bridge and take flight into the Texas sky.

 This is the largest urban colony of bats in the world.
 It is a maternity colony, so it comprises female bats that give birth to around 750,000 pups yearly under the bridge.
 An estimated 1.5 million bats make for quite the spectacle as they take off the fields south of Austin.